jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 	- The 'dita-output' and sub 'dita' folder contains the dynamically created DITA files from this step

-2.	- The 'info.debrief' DITA-OT custom plugin produces the PDF via the DITA-OT and a XSL - Formatting Objects Processor (FO Processor)
+2.	- The 'info.debrief' custom DITA-OT plugin produces the PDF via the DITA-OT base libraries and a XSL - Formatting Objects Processor (FO Processor)
 	- The 'dita-output/out' folder contains the resulting PDF output from step 2
 	- I used Apache FOP 1.1 for the FO Processor and DITA-OT 1.8.5